coreos/fedora-coreos-tracker/Design.md

 number of security issues to make shipping python prohibitive.
 We can achieve the goals for `#1` and `#3` by shipping a *system python* that is only accessible to operating system tools and not to end users.

-### Open Questions:

- - What do we do about 4k sector disks?
-We could make a "hybrid" disk image, but it technically breaks the GPT spec and may not work with poorly implemented UEFIs.
- - What is the exact partition layout?
- - Do we make /etc a ro bind mount?

 ## Identification in `/etc/os-release`